-5.3 Overview of the Expert System
+5.3 Overview of the expert system

-The system aims to increase the accessibility of the iTV platform by: i) content recommendation and ii) content adaptation, both based on user profile and content metadata (with emphasis to the age and the accessibility).
-Thus, the Expert system consists of two subsystems i) the content recommendation unit and ii) the content adaptation unit.
+The system aims to increase the accessibility of the iTV platform through content recommendation and content adaptation, both based on user profile and content metadata (with emphasis on age and accessibility).

+Thus, the Expert system consists of two subsystems, namely the content recommendation unit and the content adaptation unit.
 Figure 9 presents the architecture of the system.